psychocoderHPC/picongpu/alpaka/README.md

 The whole alpaka library can be included with: `#include <alpaka/alpaka.hpp>` Code that is not intended to be utilized by the user is hidden in the `detail` namespace.

+Furthermore, for a CUDA-like experience when adopting alpaka we provide the library [*cupla*](https://github.com/alpaka-group/cupla).
+It enables a simple and straightforward way of porting existing CUDA applications to alpaka and thus to a variety of accelerators.

 Introduction
 ------------